 Meet your city on two wheels

-Bike Buddies is a community of people sharing confidence and local knowledge on two wheels.
-By matching experienced city cyclists with those less confident or new to the city, it helps more people enjoy the benefits of cycling in their city.
+Bike Buddies is a concept community service where more experienced cyclists are matched with those less confident or new to the city, helping more people enjoy the benefits of cycling in their local area.

 Initial research involved mapping out and testing existing services for those new to cycling in London, including cycle training in my local borough, different bike hire, loan and purchasing options, visiting a range of bike shops, cafes and cycling groups and clubs.
 At the same time I interviewed the providers of these services including TfL, cycle instructors, Lambeth and South Kensington cycle officers, Sustrans, Mobike and Ofo, and staff in several local and chain bike shops.

 Perhaps the most formative research was a user workshop, followed by several in-depth interviews with people who were considering cycling in London and those who had already cracked it, the success stories.
 This highlighted pain points in the user journey to adopting cycling, which in turn framed the key design opportunities for the project.

 I blogged about my research and reflections during the project at http://transportforlondoners.blogspot.com.